cakephp/docs/en/development/routing.rst

     .. note::

-        Unlike other places where array urls are analogous to string urls, requestAction treats them differently.
+        Unlike other places where array URLs are analogous to string URLs, requestAction treats them differently.

-    When using an array url in conjunction with requestAction() you must specify **all** parameters that you will need in the requested action.
+    When using an array URL in conjunction with requestAction() you must specify **all** parameters that you will need in the requested action.
 This includes parameters like ``$this->request->data``.
 In addition to passing all required parameters, passed arguments must be done